Projects

 VTV: Verilog Translation Validator

 Errors in hardware can be expensive to fix, so engineers need assurances that the tools they use to build hardware are trustworthy.
-VTV is a validator that checks whether a hardware compiler actually did its job correctly in lowering a C specification to a hardware-level Verilog implementation.
+VTV is a validator that checks whether a hardware compiler has correctly lowered a C specification to a hardware-level Verilog implementation.

 Test Amplification for GPU Kernel Verification